mariaartlle/ProtRL/README.md

 ```

 ## Example
+### TinyLLaMA Length Reduction

-The example directory includes ```tiny-llama``` directory, which demonstrates decreasing sequence length to 50 amino acids using a TinyLLaMA model on a single GPU (≥ 10 GB)
+The example directory includes ```tiny-llama``` directory, which demonstrates decreasing sequence length to 50 amino acids using a TinyLLaMA model that can be run locally on a single GPU.

 Always show details
 ```bash